Connecting Through SSH

 Select the SSH Option

-While configuring the respective Source in your Hevo Pipeline, select the Connect through SSH option.
+While configuring the respective Source or Destination in your Hevo Pipeline, select the Connect through SSH option.
+Hevo displays its ECDSA and RSA public host keys in the UI.
+You need to specify one of these host keys while setting up the SSH connection.

 1. Create an SSH user and group

-Log in to your SSH tunnel host and execute the following commands:
+Log in to your SSH tunnel host and run the following commands:

 1. Create a Hevo group: